TehPers/cubically-lua/README.md

 - Use normal digits to pass face-valued arguments to commands.
   - These arguments, by default, pass the sum of every square on the given face to the command
   - If an index is specified, it passes the square on the given face at the given index to the command
+- `𝕒` will pass the accumulator value at the given index (or index 0) to the command

 ### Indexed commands and indexed arguments
 - You can specify an index when loading a command or argument